mgiulini/github_workshop/README.md

 Password: YOUR-PERSONAL-ACCESS-TOKEN
 ```

-To get rid of this annoying step, you can cache your credentials, as explained [here](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git).
+To get rid of this annoying step, you can cache your credentials, as explained [in this example](https://docs.github.com/en/get-started/getting-started-with-git/caching-your-github-credentials-in-git).

 ## Exercise 1.
 Creating repositories, managing collaborators, and cloning